ashley0143/poke/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+## Additional Terms for poketube
+You may not remove or edit this file in a fork of the poketube project. if you forked the poketube project before the commit that added this file, you may add this file if you want to.

 ## Enforcement Guidelines

 Community leaders will follow these Community Impact Guidelines in determining